SkoolNotes/Taproot/2020BIO101/KBxPCRcont.md

 > After Luke's teacher ran his sample through the correct program on the thermal cycler, she analyzed the results.
 Strangely, she noticed that most of Luke's PCR product was **single-stranded** **rather than double-stranded DNA**, and that his **total yield of PCR product was** **lower than expected** (but he still had more material after thermocycling than before).
 Luke said he got distracted by a classmate while setting up the PCR, and might have left out one ingredient. **What do you think Luke left out of his PCR reaction and why?
 Your explanation should be linked to the strange results that the teacher noticed.***

 Luke most likely left out either his forward primers or reverse primers.
 This absence would lead to only one strand being a source of replication, as only one strand would have the primers.
+Thus, many single strands would form